How to Install Podman on Debian 12

 Save and close the file.

-The above Dockerfile builds a new Python Flask application container image that uses the Python version 3.9, installs Flask, and runs the application on port 5000.
+The above Dockerfile configuration builds a new Python Flask application container image with Python 3.9, installs Flask, and runs the application on port 5000.

-11. Build the new container image using all files in your working directory.
+11. Build the new container image with all files in your working directory.

 console